pauradev/pages/pages/01.Blog/black-friday-cyber-monday/item.md

 Bottom line, it all comes down to getting a great deal.
 This is the time of year shoppers have been waiting for!
 The question is, are you prepared?
 You could be missing out on sales if you choose not to participate.

-## 8 Easy Ways To Increase Sales Black Friday and Cyber Monday
+## 8 Easy Ways To Increase Sales On Black Friday and Cyber Monday

-If you are worried about putting your products on mega sale, there are still easy ways to participate in America's shopping holiday!
+Have you considered creating a Black Friday / Cyber Monday promotion?
+If you feel hesitant because you are worried about doing a big dramatic sale, you don't need to be.
+There are still easy ways to participate in America's shopping holiday!
 In fact, it may not make sense for you or your business to cut prices dramatically.
 You don't have to go BIG in order to see your sales increase.
 Many shoppers just want to feel like they are getting added value for free, or saving money on something they would have paid full price for.

-Of course these marketing tips will work exponentially better if you effectively advertise them to your shoppers via newsletters, social media, on-site announcements, etc. If you don't advertise your sales, you are doing yourself a huge disservice!
+Of course these marketing tips will work exponentially better if you effectively advertise them to your shoppers via newsletters, social media, on-site announcements, and the like.
+If you don't advertise your sales, you are doing yourself a huge disservice!

 ### 1. Offer Free Shipping